You have not added any Projects to your Planner

 Remove from my nightIndependent Project Map # 47

 Harbourfront CentreStories We Tell, Harbourfront Centre235 Queens Quay West (Main Building (Bill Boyle Artport) is at the corner of Lower Simcoe Street and Queens Quay West.), (416) 973-4000 Installations and group exhibitions throughout the Main Building (Bill Boyle Artport)

 Wander and explore the idea of narrative within visual arts within four different exhibitions.
-See works created by artists working in design, craft, photography and visual arts.
-Also, view the Craft and Design Studio until midnight.
+Also, you will be able to view artists working in the Craft & Design Studio corridor until 11:00 p.m.